 Identify and compile relevant knowledge, data, statistics and any existing indicator sets relevant to the key policy questions.

-Example: sources for relevant knowledge, data, statistics and other existing indicator sets can include information and reports produced by relevant government ministries, non-governmental organisations, and academia as well as indigenous and local knowledge.
+Example: sources for relevant knowledge, data, statistics and other existing indicator sets can include information and reports produced by relevant government ministries, non-governmental organisations, and academia, as well as indigenous and local knowledge.

 Draft and/or select indicators for the determined information needs.
 Using the compiled data and knowledge sources, draft and/or select indicators based on the assessment’s information needs.
 Analyse these indicators using the compiled data sources as evidence for the assessment’s chapters.